Bucanero06/ACP_Sample_Project/README.md

 8. Use the API documentation to develop and test your consumer and business-facing application, ensuring that it meets the requirements and guidelines provided.

-9. Stay informed about ACP developments through USAC's email bulletins and sign up to receive ACP email outreach.

-10. Test your application thoroughly to ensure it functions correctly and meets the necessary requirements to be deployed for consumer and business use.